Kuriyedathu Thatri: Early life

+Marriage and aftermath

-She is said to have got married in between the age of 11-13 to Raman Namboothiri of Chemmanthite Kuriyedathillam, who was in his early 60s.
+Thathri is said to have married between the ages of 11 and 13 to Raman Namboothiri of Chemmanthite Kuriyedathillam, who was in his early 60s.
 Raman had multiple wives and regularly hired prostitutes to his house.
-Later Thathri split with Raman.
-How she split with her husband is still unclear, but several sources state that Raman abandoned Thathri after she protested against bringing other women and prostitutes to their home.
-With Raman abandoning her, Thathri started sex work.
-It is still not known whether it was Thatri's helplessness or her own choice that made her choose prostitution.
-Thathri was said to be extremely beautiful and the men who had sex with her came from various castes with some of them possessing influential power in the society.
-People who visited her did not know she was an antharjanam (Married namboothiri woman) and these visits were arranged through her servant.
-It is said that one day Thatri came across her husband itself who recognised her and he reported her.
+Later Thathri split from Raman.
+How she split from her husband is still unclear, but several sources state that Raman abandoned Thathri after she protested his bringing other women and prostitutes into their home.
+With Raman abandoning her, Thathri started sex work to earn a living.

+It is still unclear whether it was Thatri's helplessness or her own choice that made her choose prostitution.
+Thathri was said to be extremely beautiful and the men who had sex with her came from various castes with some of them being influential in the society.
+Men who visited her did not know she was an antharjanam (Married namboothiri woman) and these visits were arranged through her servant.
+It is said that one day her husband had hired Thatri unaware of her identity and when he recognised her, he reported her.

 The trial

 Smarthavicharam was a notorious ritualistic trial for adultery practiced among the Brahmins of Kerala.
-If the accused women was found guilty, she and the men found involved with her (known as jāran) were excommunicated from the caste (Bhraṣṭû) and banished.
+If the accused woman was found guilty, she and the men found involved with her (known as jāran) were excommunicated from the caste (Bhraṣṭû) and banished.
 When Raman Namboothiri reported Thatri's matter in the concerned Namboothiri meeting, an investigation was started against Thatri for infidelity and promiscuity.
-Some people suggest that it was Thatri's neighbour who reported about Thatri's acts in the meeting.
+Some people suggest that it was Thatri's neighbour who reported Thatri's acts in the meeting.
 By the end of 1904, Tathri's first smarthavicharam was already over.
-But due to controversies, the King ordered to conduct the smarthavicharam once more.
+But due to controversies, the King ordered smarthavicharam to be conducted once more.
 On 13 July 1905, her second trial was conducted.
-During the trial Thathri admitted to all accusations and in return demanded that the law should be administered equally to everyone.
+During the trial Thathri admitted to all accusations and in return demanded that the law be administered equally to everyone.
 Thatri revealed that she was sexually harassed or had mutual consensual sex with 30 Namboodiris, 13 ambalavaasis, 10 Iyers and 11 Nairs.
-Many of the people Thatri named as sexually abusing her were her close relatives, including her father and her father's half-brother.
-The list of people who slept with her also included renowned scholars, musicians, Kathakali artistes ranging from a 14 year boy to 85 year old man.
+Many of the men Thatri named as sexually abusing her were her close relatives, including her father and his half-brother.
+The list also included renowned scholars, musicians, and Kathakali artistes ranging from 14 to 85 in age.